marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 Fewer *BnFLC* copies are expressed in the leaf in Westar relative to Tapidor.
 The A10, A3b, and C3 copies are not expressed in the spring variety, whereas the C9a copy is expressed in Westar and not Tapidor (Figure \ref{figure:3xx:flcwesleaf}).
-That A10 and C3c show variety specific expression in both the apex and leaf indicates that these copies may delay the floral transition in the winter variety.
+That A10 and C3c show variety-specific expression in both the apex and leaf indicates that these copies may delay the floral transition in the winter variety.
 In the Westar leaf, a *mixed* pattern of regulatory module assignment is observed, with four modules identified (Figure \ref{figure:3xx:flcwesleaf}).
 The *BnFLC.A2* and *BnFLC.C2* copies form one module, with both exhibiting decreases during the cold, with partial reactivation post-cold.
 *BnFLC.A2* is in another regulatory module with *BnFLC.A3a*, with the latter rapidly decreasing in expression in response to cold and staying repressed after the cold treatment.